Lazy-And-Focused/simple-chat/README-en.md

 ## Goals

-This application is designed to explore new technologies to improve your knowledge
+The application is made with the purpose of exploring new technologies to improve knowledge